 Most shampoos are loaded with sodium lauryl sulfate.
 It’s a great foaming and cleansing agent, but it can be much too harsh for curly hair, stripping them of their natural oils and leaving them all dry and frizzy.
 Additionally, most of us tend to over-wash our hair, and this can have a devastating impact on your curls as well.

 Consider using a 100 percent sulfate-free shampoo and limit your shampooing to not more than twice a week.
+Your thick curly strands can actually go for three or more days without a wash.
+In case your hair gets really sweaty in between, wash your hair with just conditioner instead.

 4. Don’t Blow-Dry Without A Diffuser

 A regular nozzle will end up disrupting the natural pattern of your curls and shoots out hot air on individual small sections at a time.
 A diffuser, on the other hand, will dry your curls evenly to give your mane a fuller body and a more uniform look.
 Always apply a heat-protectant product onto your strands before you blow-dry to minimize heat damage.
 Then flip your head upside down and start diffusing right at the roots of your hair and your midlength.
 Make sure the area you’re focusing on is completely dry; this will help lock in the volume.
-Get to your ends last – but
+Get to your ends last – but don’t give them too much attention with the diffuser.
+Your ends are always the most susceptible to damage letting them air-dry is the easiest way to keep them healthy for a longer time.

 5. Put Away That Hair Brush